‘Fifth girl’ injured in 1963 Klan church bombing asks Alabama governor for restitution

-“Ms. Collins Rudolph simply wanted to do what so many other little girls across Alabama were doing—attend a church service,” reads the letter from Rudolph’s attorneys, who are working pro bono, to Alabama Gov. Kaye Ivey (R).
+“Ms. Collins Rudolph simply wanted to do what so many other little girls across Alabama were doing — attend a church service,” reads the letter from Rudolph’s attorneys, who are working pro bono, to Alabama Gov. Kay Ivey (R).
 “But instead of gaining the solace and celebration of prayer, the church was bombed by those affiliated with the Ku Klux Klan and our client lost her sister, her right eye, her childhood, and in ways she could never know then as a 12-year old girl, a lifetime’s worth of opportunities and dreams.”

 The letter singled out the state for encouraging the bombing.
 “While the State of Alabama did not place the bomb next to the church, its Governor and other leaders at the time played an undisputed role in encouraging its citizens to engage in racial violence,” the letter read.